How to Get a Medical Certificate: Your Complete Guide to Online and Offline Options

 Validity: Varies significantly by purpose—typically 1–5 years.

-Cost: £50–£150+ depending on requirements.
+Cost: €50–€150+ depending on requirements.

 How to Get a Medical Certificate: Step-by-Step Guide

-Route 1: Through Your NHS GP (Traditional Approach)
+Route 1: Through Public Healthcare (Traditional Approach)

-Step 1: Contact your GP practice
+Step 1: Contact your local health centre (centro de salud)

 - Explain you need a medical certificate

-- Ask about availability and costs
+- Ask about availability and appointment times

-Step 2: Attend your appointment (if required)
+Step 2: Attend your appointment

 - Be prepared to describe your symptoms or medical situation in detail